gsass1/Totally-Not-A-Virus/README.md

 The keylogger itself is written in C++.
 The backend is a website written in JavaScript (with jQuery) and PHP.

+## Disclaimer

+We are not responsible for any harm or damage caused by this software.
+Use on your own risk.

 ## Capabilities

 * Key logging & screenshots